Pech language: Distribution

 At the time of initial Spanish contact, Pech was most likely spoken from Trujillo in the west to Cabo Gracias a Dios in the east, and as far south as the upper Patuca River (Holt 1999).
 Tol (Jicaque) would have been spoken just to the west.

-Phonology & Orthography
+Phonology

 Pech is a tonal language with 16 consonants and 10 vowels (Holt 1999).
 There are two tones, namely a high tone and a low tone.
 Both consonants and vowels display length contrast and nasalization.